 The IGCSE Business Studies syllabus develops students' understanding of business activity in the public and private sectors, and the importance of innovation and change.
 Students learn how the major types of business organization are established, financed and run, and how their activities are regulated.
 Factors influencing business decision-making are also considered, as are the essential values of cooperation and interdependence.
 The course gives an overview of marketing, Human Resource, operations and financial management.
 Successful IGCSE Business Studies students gain lifelong skills, including confidence to calculate and interpret business data; communication skills including the need to support arguments with reasons.

-Two written examinations

-Paper I One and half hour 50% of the marks (Short answer and structured questions)
+Two written examinationsPaper IOne and half hour50% of the marks(Short answer and structured questions)

-Paper II One and half hour 50% of the marks (Based on case study)
+Paper IIOne and half hour(Based on case study)